ryanbekhen/feserve/README.md

 ## License

 This program is free software.
-You can redistribute it and/or modify it under the terms of the Apache license.
+You can redistribute it and/or modify it under the terms of the MIT license.
 Feserve and any contributions are copyright © by Achmad Irianto Eka Putra 2023.

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fryanbekhen%2Ffeserve.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Fryanbekhen%2Ffeserve?ref=badge_large)